Henry R. Horsey: Notable opinions

 His opinion in Riley v.
 State of Delaware (1985) explained the holding that a defendant's or lawyer's objection to a proposed juror solely on the basis of race is a violation of a criminal defendant's rights to a trial by an impartial jury, which became the format for the Supreme Court's seminal holding to prohibit such objections in criminal proceedings (Baston v.
 United States, 476 U.S.79 (1986)).

-Horsey's opinion in Paramount Communications, Inc. v.
-Time Inc. (1989) explained the holding that target corporations have the right to defend their long-term goals when faced with a hostile merger or acquisition offer, given that they are not in Revlon mode.
-The holding was a landmark decision for corporate governance and was affirmed by the Supreme Court.
+Horsey's opinion for the Delaware Supreme Court in Paramount Communications, Inc. v.
+Time Inc. (1989) explained the holding that target corporations have the right to defend their long-term goals when faced with a hostile merger or acquisition offer, as long as they are not in Revlon mode.
+The holding was a landmark decision in corporate law and governance.

 His opinion in Garrison v.
 Medical Center of Delaware (1989) explained the holding that a health care provider's negligence in performing a medical testing procedure and failing to promptly report the results regarding a child born with birth defects is cause for a wrongful birth suit, but not a wrongful life suit.
 The decision also held that parents filing a wrongful life suit can recover damages, which exceed the normal cost of raising a child.
 The case is an example of competing interests under tort law.